 A potty + air freshener + blue liquid

-I prefer carrying a potty in the van.
-When we had the Trafic we had the potty in the middle, but now in the Jumper, we have a closed bathroom, which gives you more privacy.
+I prefer carrying a portable toilet in the camper van.
+When we had the Trafic, we had the potty in the middle, but now, in the Jumper, we have a closed bathroom, which gives you more privacy.

-You have to empty it every 2-3 day so it doesn’t smell and so it doesn’t weigh much… Potties have an indicator that alerts you if it’s full, but it’s best to empty them first.
+You have to empty it every 2-3 days so it doesn’t smell and so it doesn’t weigh much.
+Potties have an indicator that alerts you if it’s full, but it’s best to empty them first.

 Don’t forget to bring your favorite air freshener 😉